There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 The first on my list is this heavy-duty bad boy from ATC.
 If you’re looking for a durable toy hauler that can carry your heavy bikes, you will love this one.

 This model is their largest toy hauler, with enough room to fit multiple toys and accommodate one to two persons.
-It’s fully aluminum – the exterior, floor, frame, and even the cabinets.
+It’s entirely aluminum – the exterior, floor, frame, and even the cabinets.
 This not only makes the toy hauler lightweight but also pretty robust.

 The bathroom is no less spectacular, either.
 It has the same brushed nickel hardware and steel sink as the kitchen, giving a luxurious feel to this space.
 Moreover, it has a sink and full-length mirror as well.